OpenRCT2/OpenRCT2/readme.md

 As the easiest approach depends on your distribution, please take a look at the [wiki](https://github.com/OpenRCT2/OpenRCT2/wiki/Building-OpenRCT2-on-Linux).

-# 3 Contributing
+# 4 Contributing
 OpenRCT2 uses the [gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 If you are implementing a new feature or logic from the original game, please branch off and perform pull requests to ```develop```.
 If you are fixing a bug for the next release, please branch off and perform pull requests to the correct release branch. ```master``` only contains tagged releases, you should never branch off this.

 Please read our [contributing guidelines](https://github.com/OpenRCT2/OpenRCT2/blob/develop/CONTRIBUTING.md) for information.

-## 3.1 Decompiling
-Experience with reverse engineering and x86 assembly is necessary to decompile the original game.
-[IDA 5.0](https://www.hex-rays.com/products/ida/support/download_freeware.shtml) is currently being used to disassemble and analyze the game.
-You are welcome to contribute to the process by taking an undecompiled procedure, disassembling it, and rewriting it in C. For more information and the latest IDA database, contact IntelOrca.

-## 3.2 Naming of procedures and variables
-During the development phase, many variables and procedures are referenced by their memory address in OpenRCT2.
-This is a result of ongoing reverse engineering efforts; the functionality and use of these values has yet to be determined.
-To help with identification, there are multiple methods you can use.
-For variables:
-- Modify the variable and see how the game is affected
-- Reverse-engineer RCT2 and find where the variable is used or modified

-For procedures:
-- Remove the call to the procedure in OpenRCT2 and observe the effects
-- Reverse-engineer RCT2 and find where the procedure is called

-## 3.3 Cleaning and documenting the source code
-As the source code is formed from decompilation, it is unorganized and undocumented.
-Efforts towards cleaning up and documenting code are appreciated; for example, blocks of code can be moved into their own functions, and macros can be created for operations that occur frequently.
-However, be aware that the overall structure of the code should remain the same to ensure that OpenRCT2 is kept in sync with the original game to ease the integration of additional decompiled code.

-In general, small changes that improve code quality and make it easier to reason about the logic are appreciated.
-More significant changes, such as changing the game's architecture, are to be avoided during the ongoing decompilation of the original game.
+## 4.1 Bug fixes
+A list of bugs can be found on the [issue tracker](https://github.com/OpenRCT2/OpenRCT2/issues).
+Feel free to work on any bug and submit a pull request to the develop branch with the fix.
+Mentioning that you intend to fix a bug on the issue will prevent other people from trying as well.

-## 3.4 Implementing new features / fixing bugs
+## 4.2 New features
-While decompilation is an ongoing process, this does not prohibit changes being made to the game.
-New features or bugfixes can be added, with caution, if the underlying code has been decompiled.
-When implementing these changes, ensure that comments are added to clearly identify where code has been intentionally changed so that it functions differently to the original game; this is essential to ensuring all research from reverse-engineering can still be applied.
+Please talk to the OpenRCT2 team first before starting to develop a new feature.
+We may already have plans or reasons against it, therefore contacting us will allow us to help you or prevent you from wasting any time.
+You can talk to us via gitter, see links at the top of this page.

-## 3.5 Translation
+## 4.3 Translation
-Translations are in progress for German, Dutch, French, Hungarian, Polish, Spanish, Swedish, Italian, and more.
 You can translate the game into other languages by editing the language files in ```data/language``` directory.
-Please join discussions and submit pull requests to https://github.com/OpenRCT2/Localisation.
+Please join discussions and submit pull requests to [OpenRCT2/Localisation](https://github.com/OpenRCT2/Localisation).

-# 4 Licence
+# 5 Licence
 **OpenRCT2** is licensed under the GNU General Public License version 3.

-# 5 More information
+# 6 More information
 - [GitHub](https://github.com/OpenRCT2/OpenRCT2)
 - [OpenRCT2.org](https://openrct2.org)
 - [Forums](https://openrct2.org/forums/)